-Why should we launch negotiations for an EU-US trade and investment agreement now?
+Why have we launched negotiations for an EU-US trade and investment agreement?

-The decision to start negotiations is in large part due to the continuing economic crisis and the stalling of the multilateral trade negotiations in the World Trade Organisation - the so-called Doha Development Agenda.
-In addition, the reform of the EU's Common Agricultural Policy and high commodity prices means that both sides are ready to discuss agriculture and negotiate opening their markets.
+The decision to start negotiations was in large part due to the continuing economic crisis and the stalling of the multilateral trade negotiations in the World Trade Organisation - the so-called Doha Development Agenda.
+In addition, the reform of the EU's Common Agricultural Policy and high commodity prices meant that both sides were ready to discuss agriculture and negotiate opening their markets